Notgnoshi/includegraph/README.md

                         The file to save the output to.
 Defaults to stdout.
   --output-format {graphviz,tree}, -O {graphviz,tree}
                         The output format for the parsed header dependency graph.
-  --log-level {CRITICAL,ERROR,WARNING,INFO,DEBUG}, -l {CRITICAL,ERROR,WARNING,INFO,DEBUG}
+  --error-exit, -e      Immediately exit with non-zero status on compilation errors --log-level {CRITICAL,ERROR,WARNING,INFO,DEBUG}, -l {CRITICAL,ERROR,WARNING,INFO,DEBUG}
                         Set the logging output level.
 Defaults to INFO.
 ```